-EMC: We'll give you a MEELLLION dollars if our inline dedupe gear's not actually inline
+EMC: We'll give you a MEEELLION dollars if our inline dedupe gear's not actually inline

 Translation: This is yet more meaningless marketing dribble

 EMC says its XtremIO deduplication is inline all the time – and is offering a million bucks to anyone who can prove otherwise.